 Samsung Galaxy Tab S4 release date and price

-You can buy the Samsung Galaxy Tab S4 in the US, UK and Australia with the Wi-Fi edition being available from a variety of retailers and the LTE edition on sale from carriers and networks.
+You can buy the Samsung Galaxy Tab S4 in the US, UK and Australia with the Wi-Fi edition being available from a variety of retailers, and the LTE edition on sale from carriers and networks at a slightly higher price.

-In the US you can buy the LTE version from Verizon now with Sprint and US Cellular selling the Tab S4 in the third-quarter of this year.
+In the US you can buy the LTE version from Verizon (first to launch), Sprint, and US Cellular (the latter two offered in late 2018).

 The Tab S4 with a Wi-Fi connection costs $649.99 (£599, AU$959) through Amazon, Best Buy, and the Samsung Store.
 The LTE version costs $729.99 (£649, AU$1,179).